Al-Jiftlik

 Al-Jiftlik (الجفتلك) is a Palestinian village in the Jericho Governorate of the State of Palestine, in the West Bank, located 33 kilometers north of Jericho.
 Al Jiftlik is bordered by the Jordan River to the east.
 Nearby Palestinian localities include az-Zubaidat to the northeast, Furush Beit Dajan to the northwest, Beit Furik to the west, Aqraba, Majdal Bani Fadil and Duma to the southwest and al-Fasayil to the south.
-According to the Palestinian Central Bureau of Statistics (PCBS), al-Jiftlik had a population of 3,546 in the 2007 census.
+According to the Palestinian Central Bureau of Statistics (PCBS), al-Jiftlik had a population of 3,100 in the 2017 census.

 The village's total area amounts to 185,032 dunams, of which 972 dunams are Palestinian built up areas, 77 are for commercial and industrial transport units, 64,032 are arable lands and 108,606 dunams are open spaces.
-Israeli settlements, including Massua, Hamra and Argaman and military bases account for 11,293 dunams.
+Israeli settlements, including Masua, Hamra and Argaman and military bases account for 11,293 dunams.
 The remaining land consists of forests and inland water.